Eminence (style): Eastern Orthodox Church

 Archbishops under the Ecumenical Patriarchate (those who are not the primates of autocephalous churches) and metropolitans in the Eastern Orthodox Church are addressed with the style of "Eminence".
 Archbishops of independent churches are addressed with the style of "Beatitude".
 Titular metropolitans are addressed with the style of "Excellency".

 The Ecumenical Patriarch of Constantinople and the Metropolitan Bishop of Thessaloniki (when they are inside their territorial jurisdictions) are styled "His All-Holiness".

-The patriarchs of Alexandria, Antiochia and Jerusalem, as well as the Serbian, Bulgarian and Russian patriarchs, are referred to as "His Holiness", while Romanian Patriarchs are referred to as "His Beatitude".
-The patriarch of the Georgian Orthodox Church is a unique exception, being addressed as "His Holiness and Beatitude".
+The patriarchs of Alexandria, Antiochia and Jerusalem, as well as the Romanian Patriarch, are referred to as "His Beatitude"., whereas the Serbian, Bulgarian and Russian patriarchs, are referred to as "His Holiness", and the patriarch of the Georgian Orthodox Church is addressed as "His Holiness and Beatitude".

 Oriental Orthodoxy

 In Oriental Orthodoxy, Archbishops holding the rank of metropolitan are referred to as "His Eminence".

 In Syriac Orthodox Church the Catholicos of the East who is also the Maphrian of the East and the Bishop holding the ecclesiastical office of the Catholicos of India is referred to as "His Beatitude Catholicose".